SEAPUNK/website/README.md

-# website
+# Website

 ![website](Untitled2.png)

-# improve my docs and get a free hacktoberfest shirt
+# Improve my docs and get a free hacktoberfest shirt

-# also be sure to star my repo thank you
+# Also be sure to star my repo thank you

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).